rlucas11/panelCodeR/README.md

 ## Data

 The code that this generates is like any other lavaan or mplus model.
 However, it assumes that you have two sets of variables, named x1 through xw and y1 through yw, where 'w' is the number of waves.
 It is possible to have missing waves, in which case, the code generator creates phantom variables for missing waves.
 This is often only possible if stationarity is imposed.
 To specify that waves are missing, use `xWaves` and/or `yWaves` to indicate which waves exist (e.g., `xWaves = c(1:5, 7:10)`).
 If you have multiple indicators per wave, indicators should be labeled using letters starting from 'a' (e.g., "x1a", "x1b", and "x1c" for three indicators of the variable at Wave 1).

+> [!NOTE]
-Multiple indicators is currently only implemented for Mplus code.
+> The use of multiple indicators is currently only implemented for Mplus code.

 ## Lavaan Commands